Information for Authors including editorial standards for the preparation of manuscripts

 Advertising and new subscriptions Acta Otorhinolaryngologica Italica Pacini Editore S.r.L.. via Gherardesca 1 - 56121 Ospedaletto (Pisa), Italy.
 Tel. +39 050 313 011 - Fax +39 050 313 0300 E-mail: firstname.lastname@example.org.
 Website: www.pacinimedicina.it

 For back issues contact.
 Società Italiana di Otorinolaringologia e di Chirurgia Cervico-Facciale Via L. Pigorini, 6 - 00162 Rome, Italy.
 Tel. +39 06 44291164 - Fax +39 06 44235157. e-mail: sioechcf@ sioechcf.it.

-Printed by Pacini Editore S.r.L.., Pisa (Italy).
+The Publisher remains at the complete disposal of those with rights whom it was impossible to contact, and for any omissions.
+Acta Otorhinolaryngologica Italica is printed by Pacini Editore S.r.L.., Pisa (Italy) with total chlorine free paper and water varnishing.
 Subscriber data are treated in accordance with the provisions of the Legislative Decree, 30 June 2003, n.
 196 - by means of computers operated by specifically responsible personnel.
 These data are used by the Publisher to mail this publication.
-In accordance with Article 7 of the Legislative Decree no. 196/2003, subscribers can, at any time, view, change or delete their personal data or withdraw their use by writing to Pacini Editore SpA - Via A. Gherardesca 1, 56121 Ospedaletto (Pisa), Italy.
+In accordance with Article 7 of the Legislative Decree no. 196/2003, subscribers can, at any time, view, change or delete their personal data or withdraw their use by writing to Pacini Editore S.r.L. - Via A. Gherardesca 1, 56121 Ospedaletto (Pisa), Italy.